 If you file a lawsuit after the statute of limitations expires, then you should expect that the defendant will file a motion to dismiss with the court.
 The court will grant that motion and your case will be dismissed without you recovering any financial damages.

 Don’t let this happen to you.
-Instead, learn how an Illinois truck accident case works and what you can do to protect your rights today by speaking with our experienced truck accident injury lawyers as soon as possible.
+Instead, learn how an Illinois truck accident case works and what you can do to protect your rights today by speaking with our experienced truck accident injury lawyers in Illinois as soon as possible.
 Contact us online or call us directly at 800.800.5678 for a free consultation.